 December 3rd – 23 Pembroke students warn that they will walk out and “cease to be a part of Pembroke College.”
 This threat is the endpoint of prolonged and unsuccessful negotiations over the size of the black student population at Brown, among other issues

 December 3rd – BDH opinion article claims that Pembroke women were “too quick to walk out” and didn’t think through their decision.
 On the next day, faculty fail to collect support for the more centrist “Project Equality,” and struggle publicly to understand the Pembroke students.

 December 5th– Statement of Black students published in BDH

-December 6th walkout— approximately 65 black students left Faunce at noon and walked to the Congden St. Baptist Church and occupied it for the remainder of the day.
-Some brought bedding although it seems like no one actually stayed overnight.
-The BDH article written at this time also mentions around a thousand students gathering to hear complaints against the president for failing to listen to student demands– the 11% enrollment level in five years, among other things
+December 6th walkout— At 12 PM, 65 black students walked to the Congden St. Baptist Church and occupied it for the day.
+Students gathered to hear complaints about the president for failing to listen to student demands.

 1969 – New Curriculum is approved

 September 29 – One former Brown student and 7 others arrested in Panther support march in downtown Providence.

 November 13, 1969 – Coalition on Equal Opportunity demands increased opportunity for hiring of minority groups for University positions.